 Skip to content

-Originals By Adam Grant.
-Review By Charelle Griffith
+Originals by Adam Grant.
+Review by Charelle Griffith

 When it comes to choosing books I like to do my research.
 Time is precious and I am really not very good at not finishing a book I start.
 So when I decided to let the PropelHer community make suggestions for PropelHer’s Book of the Month I was nervous about what would be suggested and then eventually win the vote.
 Luckily for me the winning book was Originals: How Non-Conformists Change The World by Adam Grant.
 (If you are American your version of the book is called Originals: How Non-Conformists Change The World.
 I have no idea why they changes change to move, but I think the contents of the book is the same.